Matt-BF/GSPR/README.md

 # GSPR
 This repository contains notebooks, scripts and other helper files used in the work published at [link]

+Please note many paths are still hardcoded.
+I am slowly fixing this to point mainly to database file (see below) or otherwise indicate how to (re)generate the original file for analysis.
+Please open an issue if you have any inquiries.

 ## Data
 Data generated in this work is available as a [DuckDB](https://duckdb.org/) database, available at the IMG website or in Zenodo.